tonyjurg/N1904addons/docs/features/text_entr_norm.md

 ## Feature short description

-Normalized entropy of a surface level wordform as predictor of its parent phrase function (like Subject, Object, etc.).
+Normalized Shannon entropy of the distribution of parent phrase function (like Subject, Object, etc.) for each surface wordform.

 ## Feature values